ChainCashLabs/chaincash/contracts/offchain/apps/gitcircles.md

-Git Points: framework to create currencies for online communities around Open Source projects
+Git Circles: framework to create currencies for online communities around Open Source projects
 =============================================================================================

-In this document, we describe Git Points, a solution to create community currencies for open source project communities.
+In this document, we describe Git Circles, a solution to create community currencies for open source project communities.

 Basic actions could be seen in the following example: